 Holman owns and manages King Lake Wilderness, located in the western Upper Peninsula's Covington Township.
 He is a founding director of 1st State Bank and a managing partner of PN Investments LLC.
-Holman is currently chair of the Michigan Chamber and a director of the U.S. Chamber of Commerce.
+Holman is currently Chairman of the Michigan Chamber and a Director of the U.S. Chamber of Commerce.
 He is past president of the Steel Founders Society of America and of the Saginaw Valley Torch Club.
-He is chairman emeritus of the Bay Cast Companies, which he founded.
-Holman is an experienced outdoorsman and spent 12 years as a member of the Great Lakes Shipwreck Historical Society.
-He owns and has restored Granite Island Light Station, which is host to several NMU projects.
+He is Chairman Emeritus of the Bay Cast Companies, which he founded.
+Holman is an experienced outdoorsman and spent 12 years as a director of the Great Lakes Shipwreck Historical Society and owns and has restored Granite Island Light Station which is host to several NMU projects.
 He has a bachelor's degree in business from Northern Michigan University and is a recipient of NMU's Distinguished Alumni award.

 Holman, of Freeland, was appointed to the Board of Trustees by Governor Rick Snyder on February 7, 2014, for a term beginning February 8, 2014.
 Holman will serve the remainder of an eight-year term expiring December 31, 2018.
 He replaces Stephen Gulis, Jr., who resigned.
 Holman has served 8 years as a former NMU trustee and board chairman.